-Over the last few years Bettina has been speaking out about the so-called ‘rape crisis’ on our campuses.
-She was the only journalist in mainstream media last year to point out that the Human Rights Commission survey revealed remarkably good news about our campuses, with only tiny numbers of students reporting sexual assault, even when that was defined in the broadest possible terms i.e. including a stranger touching a student on a train to the university..
+Over the last few years Bettina has been speaking out about the rape crisis scare campaign on our campuses.
+She was the only journalist in mainstream media to point out that the 2017 Human Rights Commission survey revealed remarkably good news about our campuses, with only tiny numbers of students reporting sexual assault, even when that was defined in the broadest possible terms i.e. including a stranger touching a student on a train to the university..

 Bettina is appalled that our universities are kowtowing to a small group of feminist activists and agreeing to lie about the safety of our universities for young women – risking deterring overseas families from sending their daughters to study in this country.

 What really concerns her is the motive behind the activists’ campaign.
 These feminists are unhappy about the fact that juries rarely convict in “he-said, she-said” date rape cases when they don’t know whom to believe.
 Their aim is to get more rape convictions by persuading universities to get involved in adjudicating sexual assault cases using lower standards of proof and by failing to offer the accused normal legal protections – as has happened in America.

 published in the online journal Quillette about what happened in the US and the implications for Australian Universities.
 And another